Originate/replay-android/README.md

 Compiling with Gradle is the best solution, mostly because bundling JARs is *so* 2005!
 The library supports API 10+, so hack away!<br>
 *(Note: If you really need API 8+, you can definitely retrofit the code to support API 8 instead of 10.)*
+*(Note 2: This code does not contain a `build.xml`, so unless you manually create one, you will not be able to use replay-android as a library project in Eclipse/ADT.)*

 ###Build
 The library targets/compiles against API 19, so make sure you're rocking a Build Tools Version of at least 19.1.0 - also obviously make sure that you've downloaded the Android SDK for API 19.